GuilhermeGSartori/UFRGS-OS-Threads/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: Internal use only.
+about: Internal use only
-title: User Story
+title: ''
-labels: enhancement
+labels: ''
 assignees: ''

 ---